 When I stared my undergrad I had lot more to do, so I had a hard time figuring out what to put on my calendar or TO-DO list.
 For the most part my thinking at the time was “TO-DO now, calendar later, text notes a lot later”.
 My calendar started getting too full and I kept missing important things I needed to do since they were schedule the same day as mundane things and I didn’t have an obvious way to prioritize them.
 I tried color coding events, but even that became it’s own task too.
 So I starting making sure that anything I couldn’t do now, or had set dates, be calendar items, similar to a prioritization square.
 The text files weren’t great and was more or less digital hoarding.
-I’d have a pile of all this great information, but didn’t have any plan (or time) to go through them and make use of it.
+I’d have a pile of all this great information, but didn’t have any plan (or time) to go through them.

 Since I had a lot going on at the time, this type of planning was kind of heavy handed, but helped prevent me from missing things, but also lead to me burning out once I neared graduation.

 When I started working full time, a large portion of my day was just that, work.
 So all the side things I thought I could get done quick would have to wait till after work.
 But by then I was already beat for the day and would try to schedule it instead.
 This was a vicious cycle for a while till I realized a lot of the things I planned to do I probably didn’t need to do at all, or would come up on their own when it was important.
-This also aligned with a few (one, two) other tips I heard.
+This also aligned with a few (1, 2) other tips I heard.

 Currently I go back and forth a bit between Calendar scheduling or Keep notes, but I don’t keep text files anymore, and I don’t “over-plan” things how I used to.
 If it’s important, I’ll probably remember it and get it done, or something will remind me to do it.
 If it’s not important, then I probably don’t need to do it, so I should just relax.